 There is not much data available on the technical design of the Postjager.
 One of the questions is the wing design, more specifically the wing profiles.
 The NVM drawings state that the center section was 'M12 17%' and the tip 'M12 11%', and it contains a table of profile ordinates (coordinates) for both.
 The use of the M12 profile is confirmed by one of the old newspaper articles listed at the end of the Postjager colors and markings page.
 But I found the use of M12 in two different thicknesses strange and confusing - I had never heard of a drastic rescaling of a profile.
 To answer that question, I looked into the design of the M12 profile.
 Normally, the ordinates of a profile are all you need.
 But in this case, to understand the 'thickened' version', the camber line and thickness distribution must be known, and preferably their mathematical equations known.
 A long search followed..

-In the 'National Archief' I found a RLS report about wind tunnel measurements on a 1/20 scale wing, dated 4 April 1933.
-The measurements focused on the aileron and flap effectivess, but luckily the report also included a detailed measurement of the wing itself.
+In the Dutch 'National Archief' in Den Haag I found an RLS report about wind tunnel measurements on a 1/20 scale wing, dated 4 April 1933.
+The measurements focused on the aileron and flap effectiveness, but luckily it also included a detailed measurement of the windtunnel model itself.
 No drawing or photo of the wing model were included.
-The reports lists a centerline chord 175 mm, span 819 mm, area 0.1157 m^2.
+The report lists a centerline chord 175 mm, span 819 mm, area 0.1157 m2.
 X and Y are expressed as percentage of the centerline chord, Z is expressed as percentage of the span.
-Therefore the measurements correspond to profiles 2.572 m from the centerline which is very close to the wing kink, and 7.387 m from the centerline which corresponds to the outboard edge of the flap.
+Therefore, the measurements correspond to profiles 2.572 m from the centerline which is very close to the wing kink, and 7.387 m from the centerline which corresponds to the outboard edge of the flap.
 The measurements are copied below.